 One of the most common machining operations performed on crankshafts is grinding.
 By grinding the rod and main journals, the bearing surface of the crankshaft can be repaired to provide a great foundation for a rebuilt engine.
-Below you will learn more about the grinding process, which is detailed from an ASE certified engine machinist.
+Below you will learn more about angle grinder and the grinding process, which is detailed from an ASE certified engine machinist.

 To grind a crankshaft, one obviously needs the equipment to get the job done.
 A crankshaft grinding machine is used for this operation, and it closely resembles the appearance of a lathe.
 Just like a lathe, the crankshaft grinding machine (pictured left) has chucks, a headstock, a tailstock and ways which they may be accurately positioned on.
 The noticeable difference between a crankshaft grinding machine and lathe is that the grinder has a large grinding wheel and the chucks may be offset to accommodate a crankshaft’s connecting rod stroke.